 Moisture causes problems with air conditioning system components because;

-Refrigerant recharge involves recovery of any remaining refrigerant from the air conditioning system to minimise environmental damage before any service maintenance work is completed.
+Refrigerant recharge involves recovery of any remaining refrigerant from the air conditioning system to minimise environmental damage before any air conditioning system service maintenance work is undertaken.

 After refrigerant recovery, the air conditioning system is placed under vacuum to remove air and moisture.
 During a vacuum hold test the system is locked off whilst under vacuum and monitored for a time period to see if vacuum is lost indicating an air leak nto the system, or potential refrigerant leak.
 Most automatic refrigerant recovery machines used in garages use this method of leak test before refrigerant recharge is allowed.
 Refrigerant leaks may not show when the air conditioner system is under vacuum but only show by pressure test.

-An electronic device sensitive to refrigerant is used to sense leakage by passing over system components and air vents.
+An electronic device sensitive to air conditioning refrigerant is used to sense leakage by passing over aircon system components such as compressor, heat exchangers , pipework , and air vents.

 Restricted component access can make leak detection on vehicle air conditioning systems difficult and complex to repair.